Skye's Law

 Skye's Law is an informal name for the Crimes Amendment (Police Pursuits) Act 2010 of New South Wales, Australia.
 It is named after the 19-month old toddler Skye Sassine, who was killed on 31 December 2009 when her family's car was hit by a driver suspected of armed robbery who was trying to evade police.
 The driver in that case was convicted of her manslaughter, but Skye's Law makes evading a police pursuit a specific offence in itself, with prison terms of up to three years, or up to five years for repeat offences.
-There was also criticism of the role of Police in pursuit.
-Deputy Coroner, Magistrate Paul MacMahon, was quoted as saying, "The evidence shows that Senior Constable [Troy] Skinner in firstly undertaking urgent duty and subsequently engaging in the pursuit on 31 December 2009, did so in utter disregard for the requirements imposed on him by the [safe driving policy]".
+There was also criticism of the role of police in pursuit.
+Deputy coroner, Magistrate Paul MacMahon, said, "The evidence shows that Senior Constable [Troy] Skinner in firstly undertaking urgent duty and subsequently engaging in the pursuit on 31 December 2009, did so in utter disregard for the requirements imposed on him by the [safe driving policy]".

 The offence is committed if the driver is aware of the pursuit, fails to stop and then drives recklessly or dangerously.
 The law takes the form of a new section 51B inserted into the Crimes Act 1900 by the 2010 Act.

 The law was first used within a few weeks of being passed.
 Between May 2010 and March 2012, 445 people were convicted under Skye's Law, 180 of whom were imprisoned.

 In 2012, Western Australia also introduced a range of offences relating to police pursuit attracting sentences of imprisonment, in the Road Traffic (Miscellaneous Amendments) Act 2012.